anilkumle1/newone/jenkins/intro.md

 The goal of this assignment is to automate the Docker image creating and pushing process by using Jenkins and GITUB.

+###The build Should triggered automatically in the pipeline job.

 We will give GITHUB repo access,
   They are Dockerfile and Python Application.
   Dockerfile is used to create a Docker image

-The build is triggered automatically in the pipeline job.

 Pre-requisite: